 Governing Catalog means the catalog in effect at the time of first enrollment that states the graduation requirements to which a student is subject.
-If the graduation requirements change, the student will automatically remain subject to the original governing catalog but may petition to continue studies subject to the new ones.
+If the graduation requirements change, the student will automatically remain subject to the original governing catalog but may petition to continue studies subject to the new one.
 In no case may a student revert to an earlier catalog.
+Students who have been absent for whatever reason for more than one year and return, will be subject to the catalog at the time of readmission.
 Students are automatically subject to other revisions such as policies, procedures, etc. Students are encouraged to communicate regularly with their academic advisor regarding their degree plan.
 This policy does not apply to students who change academic programs.